kre1ses/Agentic_System/README.md

 ### 2.2.
 Set your Kaggle API token

 Make sure, you have accepted rules of the competition before you run the code.
+!!!
+Sometimes KAGGLE_API_TOKEN can expire due to very long evaluation, so, be ready to submit the result by yourself.

 ```bash
 export KAGGLE_API_TOKEN=...